 7. Because my husband died, I can not be fulfilled or happy

-As hard as it is to lose a spouse to death, our happiness is not dependant on them.
+As hard as it is to lose a spouse to death, our happiness is not dependent on them.
 God is the source of lasting joy and fulfillment.
 Yes, being a widow hurts.
 There is no getting around that.
 But God calls us to give our hurt and our pain to Him because He is the only one who can fill that void that widows feel.
 In fact, it is ironic that many women who still have their husbands feel this emptiness inside.
 That feeling is our need for God.

 8. My church values married couples over singles